Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_fuse.rst

 A prebuild *Debian* package can be provided.
 In that case skip building steps and install the DEB package.

 NOTE:
 Fuse (*rvault*) is curently only supported in Linux.
 A future version will add an equivalent for *Windows*.

 \2\.
-Download and build the *rvault* project (``git@gitlab.optimusprime.ai:tbrown/rvault``):
+Download and build the *rvault* project (``git@gitlab.optimusprime.ai:tbrown/rvault``).

-Alternatively get the rvault from from a provided ZIP file.
+Alternatively get the *rvault* from from a provided ZIP file.

 * NOTE: Make sure you clone *rvault* into the dev folder off your home directory just as you would any other project like *aff3ct*, *poco*, *lvm*, *qtoken-cpp*
-* Review the README.md document in the *rvault* project for complete information on how to setup/configure *rvault*.
+* Review the ``README.md`` document in the *rvault* project for complete information on how to setup/configure *rvault*.
 It should be noted that this is the rvault documentation and various things will differ from our implementation/enhancements of rvault which are tied to the *VIN™*.
 * make sure that the appropriate development libraries are installed:

   * ``sudo apt install -y libssl-dev``